ligato/docs/docs/intro/overview.md

 ## Ligato VPP Agent

 Ligato is a Golang (Go) framework for developing applications to control and manage cloud native network functions (CNF).
-The Ligato VPP Agent (VPP agent for short) is a Go implementation of control and management plane for VPP-based CNFs.
-The VPP agent comes with a set of VPP-specific plugins for programming the VPP dataplane.
-The Ligato framework's infra system and plugin-based architecture allows developers to build customized control plane applications and solutions that extend and/or compliment the functions provided by the VPP agent.
+The Ligato VPP Agent (vpp-agent for short) is a Go implementation of control and management plane for VPP-based CNFs.
+The vpp-agent comes with a set of VPP-specific plugins for programming the VPP dataplane.
+The Ligato framework's infra system and plugin-based architecture allows developers to build customized control plane applications and solutions that extend and/or compliment the functions provided by the vpp-agent.

 ### What Can It Do?

-The features supported by the VPP agent are:
+The features supported by the vpp-agent are:

 * VPP configuration management
 * Linux networking configuration management
 * Metrics collection for the VPP and Linux networking systems.

-The features provided by the Ligato framework in support of the VPP agent include:
+The features provided by the Ligato framework in support of the vpp-agent include:

 * Dependency handling between related configuration items
 * Transaction-based configuration processing